 Eat Fish Tacos at Reel Inn Malibu

 Hands down, one of the best places to visit in Malibu for fresh seafood is the Reel Inn.
-The long-time fish shack serves up fresh caught fish with classic sides in a funky atmosphere.
+The long-time Malibu fish shack serves up the fresh catch along with classic sides (like Crab Cakes!) in a funky atmosphere.

 Patrons start lining up before they unlock the doors – but the line moves fast with counter service ordering.
 Oh, and if you happen to be there on a Tuesday, ask about the Taco Tuesday specials!